 “A shorter trial will be less disruptive,” Wilkinson said in response to Schwartz’s objections to a later trial date.

-Zampella and West claim Activision strung them along with false promises of royalties and creative control so that they would complete the game that helped Activision leapfrog Electronic Arts Inc. (EA) as the biggest video game publisher.
+Zampella and West claim Activision strung them along with false promises of royalties and creative control so that they would complete the game that helped Activision leapfrog Electronic Arts Inc. (EA:US) as the biggest video game publisher.
 Activision countersued, naming Electronic Arts as a defendant and accusing the company of trying to pry the developers away while they were still under contract.

 “Modern Warfare 2,” a shooter game, was released in November 2009, and broke all sales records in the entertainment industry, selling 4.7 million copies in the U.S. and U.K. and generating $310 million in sales in its first 24 hours.

 In five days, sales hit $550 million, beating the box- office record of $394 million for “Harry Potter and the Half- Blood Prince,” Activision said at the time.
 By June 2010, more than 20 million copies of the game had been sold worldwide.

 Activision, based in Santa Monica, California, surpassed Electronic Arts, based in Redwood City, California, as the biggest U.S. video-game publisher by revenue in 2009.
 West and Zampella said in a court filing last year that “Modern Warfare 2” earned Activision more than $1.5 billion.

 Activision contends Electronic Arts conspired with West and Zampella as early as July of 2009 to disrupt its “Call of Duty” franchise, according to Activision’s December 2010 amended cross-complaint.
 It seeks $400 million in damages for costs to rebuild its Infinity Ward unit, which Jason and West founded.
 In the months after the two were fired, about 40 other Infinity Ward employees quit.